larsrickert/nginx-proxy/docs/cli/installation.md

 # CLI usage

-The nginx-proxy offers a CLI that can be used to e.g. simplify or automate the deployment of applications.
+The `nginx-proxy` offers a Node CLI that can be used to e.g. simplify or automate the deployment of applications.

 ## Prerequisites

-1. You need to have node installed on your system when you want to use the CLI.
+You need to have node installed on your system when you want to use the CLI.

 ### Install node